Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/resolution.md

 `Res = @Resolution(@t('.Ts1'))`

-In case Ts1 has hourly resolution the value of Res is 'HOUR'.
+In case Ts1 has hourly resolution, the value of Res is 'HOUR'.